Embed This Data

-Honduras’s economic freedom score is 57.1, making its economy the 112th freest in the 2014 Index.
-Its overall score is 1.3 points worse than last year due to deteriorations in six of the 10 economic freedoms including investment freedom, business freedom, freedom from corruption, and trade freedom.
+Honduras’s economic freedom score is 57.4, making its economy the 116th freest in the 2015 Index.
+Its overall score has increased by 0.3 point since last year, with improvements in freedom from corruption, trade freedom, and labor freedom offsetting declines in business freedom and the control of government spending.
 Honduras is ranked 19th out of 29 countries in the South and Central America/Caribbean region, and its overall score is lower than the world and regional averages.

-Weak institutions and corruption limit the country’s economic potential, and intensifying gang and drug-related violence continues to pose a significant risk of political and social instability.
+Rampant corruption and weak state institutions make it almost impossible to combat threats posed by transnational gangs and organized criminal groups.
+Honduras has the world’s highest murder rate.
 The court system is weak and inefficient, and resolution of disputed cases can take years.
 Laws and practices regarding real estate differ substantially from those in more developed countries, and fraudulent deeds and titles are common.

-The top individual income and corporate tax rates are 25 percent.
-A 5 percent temporary social contribution tax for corporations will be phased out by 2015.
-Other taxes include a capital gains tax and a general sales tax.
-The overall tax burden equals 16.1 percent of domestic income, and government expenditures amount to 26.6 percent of domestic output.
+The top individual and corporate income tax rates are 25 percent.
+Other taxes include a 5 percent social contribution tax for corporations, a capital gains tax, and a sales tax.
+The overall tax burden is equivalent to 16.1 percent of domestic income, and government expenditures amount to 26.6 percent of domestic output.
 Public debt is equal to 40 percent of gross domestic product.